 Employers interested in joining the steering group can complete this form.

 This apprenticeship is an opportunity for anyone interested in promoting, improving and protecting health to be trained to become a certified and registered public health practitioner.

 The L6 PHP apprenticeship will serve as a;

-- Means to support career progression for staff as well as encouraging new talent into public health and
+- Means to support career progression for staff as well as encouraging new talent into public/population health roles,